 If you want to feel the festival vibes in Edinburgh, be sure to get here in the month of August and attend some of the biggest festivals which are The Royal Edinburgh Military Tattoo and the Edinburgh Festival Fringe.

 The Royal Tattoo is taken against the breathtaking view of Edinburgh Castle.
 It celebrates vivid symmetries through precise performances of the British Army and a few cultural acts from different parts of the world.
 Together with the iconic Pipers Trail, Massed Pipes and Drums, Hjaltibonhoga and Tattoo Dance Company.
-The Royal Edinburgh Military Tattoo is bigger, better and more exciting than before.

-9. Try various Edinburgh activities and tours
+10. Try various Edinburgh activities and tours